ElmerCSC/elmerfem/elmerice/Solvers/Documentation/CalvingRemeshMMG.md

   Further to the options above that are defined in the solver some options are defined in the Materials.
 They are related to the second step of remeshing and are listed below.

-  - RemeshMMG3D Hausd(n) = Real 50.0 40.0 ... specify the Hausdorff distance for the second step of remeshing.
+  - MMG Hausd(n) = Real 50.0 40.0 ... specify the Hausdorff distance for the second step of remeshing.
 See algorithm document for info on multiple values.
-  - RemeshMMG3D HMin(n) = Real 50.0 40.0 ... specify the the minimum element edge size for the second step of remeshing.
+  - MMG HMin(n) = Real 50.0 40.0 ... specify the the minimum element edge size for the second step of remeshing.
+  - MMG Multiple Inputs = Logical True allows the mutliple values of Hmin and Hausd to be specified as above.
+Required for calving.
+  - MMG Max Remesh Iterations = Integer 5 specify the remeshing iterations e.g. the size of Hmin and Hausd array.
-  - RemeshMMG3D Hmax = Real 500.0 specify the maximum element edge size for the second step of remeshing.
+  - MMG Hmax = Real 500.0 specify the maximum element edge size for the second step of remeshing.
-  - RemeshMMG3D Hgrad = Real 2.5 specify the gradation value from the second step of remeshing.
+  - MMG Hgrad = Real 2.5 specify the gradation value from the second step of remeshing.
-  - RemeshMMG3D Min Quality = Real 0.00001 specify the minimum acceptable element quality for the second step of remeshing.
+  - MMG Min Quality = Real 0.00001 specify the minimum acceptable element quality for the second step of remeshing.
 See algorithm document for more details (Acceptable values 0-1).
-  - RemeshMMG3D Anisotropic = Logical True.
+  - MMG Anisotropic = Logical True.
 Select whether remeshing is anisotropic.
-  - RemeshMMG3D Target Length(3) = ...
+  - MMG Target Length(3) = ...
 Define the mesh metric.
 Three input values if anisotropic, one if isotropic.
 The user function GlacierMeshMetricAniso can be used for this and shown in the example below.
-  - Save MMGLS Meshes = Logical False.
+  - Save MMG Meshes = Logical False.
 Save the Mmg .mesh mesh file prior and after the first step of remeshing.
 Useful for debugging.
-  - Save MMGLS Sol = Logical False.
+  - Save MMG Sol = Logical False.
 Save the Mmg metric file.
   - If either the Mmg mesh or metric is being saved then the following is required.
-  -- Pre MMGLS Mesh Name = File "outputmesh".
+  -- Pre MMG Mesh Name = File "outputmesh".
 Output mesh name prior to remeshing.
 Note no extension as the extension plus timestep will be automatically added.
-  -- MMGLS Out Mesh Name = File "postremesh".
+  -- MMG Out Mesh Name = File "postremesh".
 Output mesh name post remeshing.

 ## General Description
 This solver takes a level set or signed distance variable where the zero contour indicates the new terminus and physically implements it by producing a new mesh.
 An overview of how the calving 3D solvers fit together is described in Calving.md.
-Further details of the new calving algorithm can be found [here](./locationodmethodsdoi).
+Further details of the new calving algorithm can be found [here](https://zenodo.org/records/10182710).

 ### Requirements {}
 Elmer needs to be compiled with Mmg.
 This can be done by downloading and compiling Mmg (version 5.5.4 or greater) then adding -DMMG_INCLUDE_DIR="/include/file/locations/" and -DMMG_LIBRARY="/library/location/libmmg.so" to your Elmer installation script.